 He’s not really lost, he’s still alive and well, preserved in my memories, thousands of photos and the remaining energy he left around my home.
 He’ll live on immortal as long as I don’t let those memories fade.

 Dart lived a happy, bountiful life with his bigger brother “Monk” taking care of him every day.
 While they were only a year or so apart, they both grew up so fast, with Dart taking the dominant lead at the food bowls and watering cooler and Monk passively waiting his turn.
 He never wanted for anything, and had anything he could need.
-Not even the Type 1 Diabetes diagnosis he carried for the last year could slow him down.
+Not even the Type 1 Diabetes diagnosis he carried for the last year of his life could slow him down.

 Dart, I won’t forget the way you’d chatter your jaws at the birds outside the window, or frantically chase the laser pointer across the floor with your oversized paws.
 The speed you’d get that yellow ball going around the track playing “tunnel-ball”.
 The way you’d play fetch up and down the stairs with whatever I could get you to grip in your teeth.
 You’re the only cat I’ve ever had that I taught to play fetch, and maybe you’ll continue to hold that title forever.